 - Fortum O&M management tools in place ensuring the business is effectively & efficiently managed

-- Fortum Safety Management System ensures high level of EHS and safe system of work processes at site
+- Fortum Safety Management System ensures a high level of EHS and safe system of work processes at the site

 - Modern O&M digital tools are provided for training and effective management of daily operation and maintenance activities

 New 299 MWe biomass-fired CHP plant in Teesside, UK.
 Fueled by wood pellets and chips from the

 The United States and Europe.